Jual6332/TaskHub-WebApp/README.md

 + TaskHub is run locally for now, but TaskHub.site will be coming soon!
 Make sure to be watching.
 + TaskHub utilizes the popular LAMP stack: Linux, Apache, MySQL, and PHP for software development
 + XAMPP was used to develop TaskHub, and is a free and open source cross-platform web server solution stack package developed by Apache Friends (they are super awesome and you should check them out)
-+ TaskHub is also equipped with Windows and Mac compatability (see the Compatability section)
++ TaskHub is also equipped to run on Windows and Mac OS X (see Deployment Environment Setup - Your OS below)
++ From the Xampp Control Panel, Apache and MySQL must be running
++ MySQL databases are managed from phpMyAdmin

 ### Deployment Environment Setup - Windows
 + The TaskHub webframe was tested on Xampp, v3.2.2.
 To download Xampp, go to this [website](https://www.apachefriends.org/download.html "ApacheFriends.org") and download Xampp or follow the first steps in this tutorial [video](https://www.youtube.com/watch?v=mBcLlsXdQMg&list=PL3oMl9a6mutni1eIv5yTmGYkofu0KwjZW&index=2 "Youtube Tutorial by OnlineTuts")